 Hong Kong is a unique blend of fascinating skyscrapers on one hand and rolling country side on the other.
 However, if you ask any Singaporean, they will tell you one thing- “Hong Kong is good for a weekend and then you will crave to return to Singapore”.
 I am not a Singaporean but I stayed there for almost 2 years and it takes less than 2 weeks to get used to the convenience and high standard of living in Singapore.
 Naturally, I was expecting the worst as I landed in Hong Kong and the worst is what Hong Kong gave me in the first week.[Also read my experience of moving to Hong Kong all alone]

 However, what most people don’t tell you is that Hong Kong is much more than a bunch of skyscrapers and hills that take hours to climb.
 As I ventured out of the city to the outlying islands, I discovered the true beauty of Hong Kong.

 Since I was recovering from a leg injury, I could not really hike steep slopes but I did not let this stop me.
 While the Victoria peak, sailing in the Aqua Luna and a night of horse racing in Happy Valley are famous must-not-miss experiences in Hong Kong, there are a bunch of secrets that the tourist guides miss out on.
-Here are Hong kong’s hidden gems which are truly worth exploring.
+Below are Hong Kong’s hidden gems which are truly worth exploring.

 Hong Kong’s hidden gems